hqyyqh888/DDQN_BeamSelection/README.md

 `Base_Agent.py`: Define the class of agent that contains the basic functions of the DQN;

-`DQN.py`: Define the class of DQN and it inherits from the Base_Agent;
+`DQN.py`: Define the class of DQN and it inherits from the `Base_Agent`;

-`DDQN.py`: The class that inherits from the DQN and add the function of DDQN;
+`DDQN.py`: The class that inherits from the `DQN` and add the function of DDQN;

-`my_DQN.py`: The class that inherits from the DQN and add some functions to deal with our problem, e.g., the computation of the reward function;
+`my_DQN.py`: The class that inherits from the `DQN` and add some functions to deal with our problem, e.g., the computation of the reward function;

 `Replay_Buffer.py`: The replay buffer of the DDQN;